oscarlevin/pretext-course-template/README.md

-# pretext-course-template
+# A PreTeXt Course Materials Template

-A template from which to create a collection of course materials using PreTeXt
+Visit <https://pretextbook.org/documentation.html> to learn more.